 Compelling content may take the form of an interesting photo, a well-written blog title, or a stop-motion video.
 Sometime it requires us to zoom out (literally) and consider how a design might play across an Instagram feed or how a video inspires a call-to-action.

-As multifamily marketers continue to think outside of the box, it’s important to establish and maintain a consistent brand across all social media platforms.
+As marketers continue to think outside of the box, it’s important to establish a consistent brand across all platforms.

-Once we’ve established the role of social media in our customer’s journey, we can begin to leverage our strongest content to reach a wider audience.
-Social media advertising can be a relatively cost-effective method for amplifying your reach—particularly when compared to an aggressive SEM budget.
+Once we’ve established the role of social media in our customer’s journey, we can begin to leverage content to reach a wider audience.
+Social media advertising can be a relatively cost-effective method for amplifying your reach.

 “It’s a rather tedious game of A-B testing,” said Kerstetter.
 “Yet, when you strike gold, you can cover a lot of ground at a very low CPC (cost per click).”

 Depending on the ad format, testing different versions of the same ad can reveal a clear winner.
-“Striking gold” can be the difference of anything from photo selection to comma placement to the characteristics being used to target.
+“Striking gold” can be the difference of anything from photo selection to comma placement.

 Have you tested an Instagram campaign yet?
 How about piloting a YouTube ad?
 I guarantee someone in your competitive set already has.
 The solution, for me, is continuous research and actively testing new platforms.